Anime-influenced animation: Video games

 The popular BioWare and EA videogame franchises Mass Effect and Dragon Age have both developed their own Japanese-American animated projects in 2012, Mass Effect: Paragon Lost and Dragon Age: Dawn of the Seeker.
 Both anime films were made to promote the release or to give clarity to the plot holes of certain videogames as official prequels, particularly for that of Dragon Age: Origins and Mass Effect 3, respectively.
-Dragon Age would appear in animated form again in 2022 as Dragon Age: Absolution, where unlike Dawn of the Seeker, the series is not an actual anime, nor was it made in Japan.
+Dragon Age in particular would appear in animated form again in 2022 as Dragon Age: Absolution, where unlike Dawn of the Seeker, the series is not an actual anime, nor was it made in Japan.
 However, it was produced by Red Dog Culture House, a South Korean animation studio, and the series does thematically resemble anime in many ways, particularly through the animation, character design, and fight scenes.
 Chronologically, Absolution is established to take place after the conclusion of Dragon Age: Inquisition, as characters make reference to events in that game, but before the events of the upcoming video game Dragon Age: Dreadwolf.

-Ingress: The Animation is an animated television series based on Niantic's augmented reality mobile game of the same name.
-An example of a computer-generated anime, the series began airing first in Japan on Fuji TV's +Ultra programming block in October 2018, and then was released globally on Netflix on April 30, 2019.
-It is also an example of a Japanese-American project that was directly based on a Western video game.

-While the closest thing the Tomb Raider series has to animation, especially anime based, is a short-lived anthology series, Revisioned: Tomb Raider, it is not until 2024 that an actual animated series, that of Tomb Raider: The Legend of Lara Croft would be produced and animated by Powerhouse Animation Studios, a studio of which was already notable for having made other anime-inspired works such as Castlevania, Seis Manos, Blood of Zeus, Masters of the Universe: Revelation, Skull Island, and Castlevania: Nocturne.

-Other heavily anime-inspired American-made shows that were based from popular videogames are the Netflix series Castlevania, created by Warren Ellis, its sequel Castlevania: Nocturne, created by Clive Bradley, Dota: Dragon's Blood, created by Ashley Edward Miller, Arcane, created by Christian Linke and Alex Yee, and Splinter Cell: Deathwatch, created by Derek Kolstad and based on the works from Tom Clancy.